k8-g/T1A3-App/readme.md

 </details><br>

+A function will also add a count to the incorrect guesses count. (see below)

+Code for incorrect & correct guess messages + incorrect count:
+(from `check_user_guess` function in `Game.py)

+    if _guess not in self._hangman_word:
+        self._incorrect += 1
+        print(f"{Fore.red}Sorry, {_guess} isn't in this word.{Style.reset}")
+        if self._incorrect == 6:
+        self.lose_game()
+    else:
+        print(f"{Fore.green}Yay!
+You guessed correctly!{Style.reset}")

-If the player guesses a letter correctly, that letter is then converted from the corresponding underscore into the guessed letter in the displayed blanked word.
-A message will also be displayed telling the player that the letter they have guessed is correct.
-They then can guess again.
+If the player guesses a letter correctly, that letter is then converted from the corresponding underscore into the guessed letter in the displayed blanked word, as per `check_letter` function.
+A message will also be displayed telling the player that the letter they have guessed is correct, as per `check_user_guess`.
+They then can guess again until they either win or lose the game.

 <details><summary>Screenshot of correct guess</summary><br>